-In order to achieve its objective, the Company invests in an integrated global portfolio constructed through an investment process whereby assets are primarily allocated on the basis of the investment merits of individual stocks rather than those of regions, sectors or themes.
+In order to achieve this objective, the Company invests in an integrated global portfolio constructed through an investment process whereby assets are primarily allocated on the basis of the investment merits of individual stocks rather than those of regions, sectors or themes.

 The Company’s portfolio is actively managed and typically will contain 50 to 100 listed international equity investments.
 The portfolio is widely diversified both by industrial sector and geographic location of investments in order to spread investment risk.